FelipeArtioli/PPP3/README.md

 ## Structure

 Each chapter has its own folder containing the source code for exercises.
-> Since I have skipped a few, I'll later justified that in a list of all exercises.
+> Since I have skipped a few, I'll later justify that in a list of all exercises.

 ## Reference